 How To Get Challenge Coins – Most Common Ways to Earn Them

-Challenge coins are a long-standing tradition in the military, emergency services field, law enforcement and government organizations.
+Challenge coins are a long-standing tradition in the military, emergency services field, law enforcement agencies, and government organizations.
 These custom challenge coins are typically made from high-quality metal, like bronze or brass, with the military unit or organization’s insignia carefully etched into it.
-The coins are important keepsakes that are used to show allegiance, honor and respect.
+The coins are important keepsakes that are used to show allegiance along with a sense of honor and respect.

 It’s generally regarded as an honor to receive a custom challenge coin.
 It should be treated with care and kept with you at all times.
-Military members may be publicly awarded challenge coins by their unit leader individually or as a unit.
-Coins can be presented by any organization to show their appreciation for an individual’s hard work and dedication.
-Challenge coins are used by all branches of the armed forces, but they’re also used in the public sector too.
+Service members may be publicly awarded challenge coins by their military unit commander individually or as a unit at a special event.
+Coins can be presented by any organization to show their appreciation for an individual’s excellent performance, hard work, and dedication.
+Challenge coins are used by all branches of the armed forces, but they’re not just a military tradition.
 Groups such as Alcoholics Anonymous commemorate sobriety with challenge coins, while civilian groups like the Boy Scouts use them for commemorative purposes alongside non-profits like the 501st Legion.
+There are even corporate challenge coins used in the business world.

 There’s no doubt that custom challenge coins are an excellent way to show camaraderie to your group.
-Whether you’re in law enforcement, military services or a civilian group, challenge coins are always appreciated.
-Historians have noted that the Ancient Roman soldiers gave and received medallions to boost morale.
+Whether you’re in law enforcement, military services, or a civilian group, challenge coins are always appreciated.
+Those familiar with challenge coin and military history have noted that the Ancient Roman soldiers gave and received medallions to boost morale.
 The most widespread and popular origin story of how challenge coins came into play in the military goes back to World War I. A rich lieutenant presented his American volunteer squadron with special medallions to signify that they were part of the unit.

 One of the unit’s pilots was struck down behind German lines where the soldiers took away his identification papers.
 However, the pilot still had the medallion around his neck kept safely in a small pouch.
 He was able to escape to a small French outpost, but the people there were afraid he was a spy.
 The pilot was unable to prove he was American, but the medallion convinced the French to delay shooting him.
 The pilot was set free thanks to the medallion.